wellbutteredtoast/wellbutteredtoast/README.md

 # Hey there 🎉

 Hi, I'm Sam Watson.
-I'm currently studying Post-Secondary Education at Memorial University while serving as VP of the [MUN Computer Science Society](https://muncompsci.ca) (MUNCSS), where I'm helping to build a social community around the field of Computer Science.
+I'm currently studying Post-Secondary Education at Memorial University while serving as Vice President of the [MUN Computer Science Society](https://muncompsci.ca) (MUNCSS), where I'm helping to build an active community around the field of Computer Science.

 ## What I'm working with